FreeClimbAPI/nodejs-sdk/docs/source/api/incomingNumbers.rst

     :phoneNumber: {string} The phone number to purchase in E.164 format (as returned in the list of Available Phone Numbers) :[options]: {object} Optional properties to set on the newly purchased number.

-    :returns: {Promise<object>} Returns a promise that resolves to the newly purchased incoming phone number.
+    :returns: {Promise<object>} A promise that resolves to the newly purchased incoming phone number.
     :throws: Will throw an error on a failed response.

 delete(incomingNumberId)